eclipse-fog05/website/content/docs/internals/zenoh.md

 We moved towards build all the piece of software in a state-less fashion and leveraging the *location-transparency* state access for storing and retrieving state information.

-All the state information in Eclipse fog05 are stored in [YAKS](http://yaks.is) a distributed Key-value store, that support location-transparency access, scalability, URI as Keys, it provides a *eventual consistency* model and mechanisms to trigger computations (and so build an RPC on top).
+All the state information in Eclipse fog05 are stored in [YAKS](http://zenoh.io) a distributed Key-value store, that support location-transparency access, scalability, URI as Keys, it provides a *eventual consistency* model and mechanisms to trigger computations (and so build an RPC on top).

-It leverages on the [Zenoh](http://zenoh.io) protocol to provide its functionalities.

-# How Eclipse fog05 uses YAKS
+# How Eclipse fog05 uses Zenoh

-In Eclipse fog05 all the components are designed to be state-less, and to store all the information in YAKS.
+In Eclipse fog05 all the components are designed to be state-less, and to store all the information in Zenoh.
-Information are organized following a tree structure in order to facilitate queries in YAKS.
+Information are organized following a tree structure in order to facilitate queries in Zenoh.

 ## State separation